Service break for the Incomes Register's stakeholder testing environment on 5 November, 12 noon – 6 November, 8 am.

 The report for the September wage payment must be submitted electronically no later than 5 October or (on a paper form) no later than 8 October.

-If you are registered in the Finnish Tax Administration’s employer register (you are a regular employer), the deadline for submitting the electronic earnings payment report is the fifth day following the wage payment date.
-If you submit the report on a paper form, the deadline is the eighth day following the wage payment date.
+If you are registered in the Finnish Tax Administration’s employer register (you are a regular employer), the deadline for submitting the electronic earnings payment report is the fifth calendar day following the payment date.
+If you submit the report on a paper form, the deadline is the eighth calendar day following the wage payment date.

 Example 2: A regular employer pays wages